hvpham-yorku/project-quick-quacker-coding/SR1.md

 - #15 As Ryan Mitchell, I want to receive reminders and notifications throughout the day to help me stay on track.

 - #17 As a user, I want the app to provide task suggestions based on my past activity so that I can stay consistent with my productivity.
-One practice that I want to continue is the open commuication within the group.
-When one is struggling on their part, we try to help each other out as best as possible.

 ## Reflection
 **1. What are practices that you should continue during next sprint?**
   - **Michael:**